MisaOguraBH/CV/README.md

 + carefully adjust conversations according to personality
 + yet still be assertive of priorities

-In addition at Makers Academy, I pair-programmed every day with different persons and worked on projects in teams following agile principles, which further helped me improve as a confident communicator.
+At Makers Academy, I pair-programmed every day with different persons.
+In addition, working on group projects following agile principles further helped me improve as a confident communicator.

 #### + Passionate self-driven learner
 Always on a hunt for pursuing new knowledge and technologies.